 - PhD study leads to a range of opportunities.
-You might become a researcher in industry or government or an academic in an international institution It is an opportunity for you to investigate a research question or issue in depth, enabling you to take a more reflective, more innovative role in design.
+You might become a researcher in industry or government or an academic in an international institution.
+It is an opportunity for you to investigate a research question or issue in depth, enabling you to take a more reflective, more innovative role in communication, design and media environments.

-Our research degrees span the full range of contemporary design and media environments
+Our research degrees span the full range of communication, design and media environments.

 Research is a rich, central and essential part of the School of Communication.
 Our MPhil and PhD degrees are grounded firmly in research theory and methods, while maintaining and encouraging a high degree of creativity and experimentation.

-We welcome research projects that explore topical issues through both practice and theory are particularly encouraged.
+We welcome research projects that activate new kinds of knowledge formation; critically exploring, probing and creating ways to open dialogues on what it means to be human in rapidly shifting and arguably dehumanising environments.
 We look for critical engagement, originality and proven skills in both practice and writing, and encourage questioning and experimental research approaches.

 - PhD: 3–4 years (full time), 6–7 years (part time)